tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ## Test

-To make sure the Encoder and Decoder models are working (and working together) we'll do a quick test with fake word inputs:
+To make sure the Encoder and Decoder models are working (and working together) I did a quick test with fake word inputs:

 ```python